UPHL-BioNGS/Grandeur/README.md

 This workflow stands on the shoulders of giants.
 As such, please cite the individual tools that were useful for your manuscript so that those developers can continue to get funding.
 They are listed above.
 Mentioning this workflow in the text as "The Grandeur workflow v.VERSION (www.github.com/UPHL-BioNGS/Grandeur)" is good enough for [@erinyoung](https://github.com/erinyoung)'s ego.

-## Why doesn't the default [shigatyper](https://hub.docker.com/r/andrewlangvt/shigatyper) container work with nextflow's `-with-tower` option?
+## Why does the default [shigatyper](https://hub.docker.com/r/andrewlangvt/shigatyper) container not work with nextflow's `-with-tower` option?

 There is actually hope that this will eventually be remedied, but for now the default shigatyper container does not contain 'ps', so it will not work with nextflow tower.